We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Space and Time Complexity

-Time Complexity: O(n) - We iterate through the string s once to determine if it can be made valid.
-Space Complexity: O(1) - We use a constant amount of space for counters.
+Time Complexity: O(n) because we iterate through the string twice.
+Space Complexity: O(1) since we use a few integer counters.

 Solution